stevegraham/hypermock/README.md

 The idea is to provide tools to explicitly verify properties of the actual request rather than loose stubbing to return canned responses in your tests.

+Unused stubs in your tests will also raise errors.

 ```elixir
 defmodule RequestTest do
   use HyperMock